Stratified Lie systems: Theory and applications: Fundamentals of Lie systems

-Every $t$-dependent vector field $X$ on $N$ gives rise to a family of standard vector fields on $N$ of the form $\{X_t:x\in N\mapsto X(t,x)\in TN\}_{t\in \mathbb{R}}$.
-The {\it smallest Lie algebra}, $V^X$, of $X$ is the smallest Lie algebra (in the sense of inclusion) of vector fields including $\{X_t\}_{t\in \mathbb{R}}$.
-If $V$ is a Lie algebra of vector fields, we write $\mathcal{D}^{V}$ for the generalised distribution on $N$ spanned by the vector fields of $V$.
-It can be proved that every generalised distribution $\mathcal{D}^{V}$ is regular in the connected components of an open and dense subset of $N$ \cite{Va94}.
-To simplify the terminology, we hereafter call generalised distributions simply distributions.
+Every $t$-dependent vector field $X$ on $N$ gives rise to a family of standard vector fields on $N$ of the form $\{X_t:x\in N\mapsto X(t,x) \in TN\}_{t \in \mathbb{R}}$.
+The {\it smallest Lie algebra} of $X$ is the smallest (in the sense of inclusion) Lie algebra of vector fields on $N$, let us say $V^X$, including the family of vectors $\{X_t\}_{t\in \mathbb{R}}$.
+If $V$ is a Lie algebra of vector fields on $N$, we write $\mathcal{D}^{V}$ for the distribution on $N$ spanned by the vector fields of $V$.
+Every distribution $\mathcal{D}^{V}$ is regular in the connected components of a dense open subset of $N$ \cite{LS20,Va94}.
+In particular, if $V$ is finite-dimensional, then $\mathcal{D}^V$ is integrable (cf. \cite{La18,St80,Su73}).